JCurran0499/MatrixScript/README.md

 ## MatrixScript
 #### MatrixScript is a simple and straightforward interpreted command language for calculating linear algebra problems

 There are two versions of MatrixScript.
-One is written in [Java](https://github.com/JCurran0499/MatrixScript/tree/master/backend) and serves as an API.
+One is written in Java (here) and serves as an API.
 The other is in Python (coming soon) and will serve as a Lambda function behind an AWS API Gateway.

 ### Download and Installation